 Example 1: Imagine that they have a big tall space for a screen.
 A big Flat sized screen fills up the front wall.

 Example 2: The next example is the opposite.
-They don’t have the space for a tall screen.
+The designer of the auditorium doesn’t have the space for a tall screen.
 But they have the front wall space for a wide screen.
 For comparison, these two example pictures are the same height.
 The Scope size doesn’t suffer, but the Flat size does.

 Sometimes this is called Constant Height, and you can see why.
 The Flat movie has to shrink down to fit onto the Scope screen so they are the same height.
 In this case, if a Flat movie is playing on this screen, there are 2 choices: two white bars on either side of the screen, or black masking can be moved in during the Flat movie.

-Example 3: The next example is actually more common.
-In a smaller room, usually the front wall is also more narrow.
-If there isn’t enough space for a big tall screen, there isn’t space for a wide screen.
-In this example, the Flat screen hight is the same as the Scope screen in Example 1.
+Example 3: The next example is also very common.
+In a smaller room, sadly, there isn’t enough space for a big tall screen, and there isn’t space for a wide screen.

 So, again, we have Constant Width.
 The Flat screen gets the same width as the Scope screen.